PythonDataScience24/pybrary/README.md

 ## Features

-- Manually enter books with information such as Title, Author, Publication Date, Genre, Pages, ISBN etc.
+- Manually enter books with information such as Title, Author, Publication Date, Genre, Pages etc.
 - Give books you own a rating from 1 to 5
-- Add books you don't own to your wishlist
 - Search and look through books you own based on any tags associated with them (author, genre etc.)
 - Get an overview with graphs visualizing your library of books